Palestriped Flea Beetle

 Damage

 Adults are more destructive than larvae.
 They feed on the underside of foliage, leaving irregular-sized holes.
 Damage can be severe if populations are high, especially on young transplants.
-Larval feeding on the roots of carrots contribute to reduced yield.
+Larval feeding on the carrot roots contribute to reduced yield.
 Other hosts include cole crops, edible greens, tomatoes, eggplants, peppers, beets, potatoes, melons, and various weed species.

 Management